SteffenHebestreit/fastapi_mcp_template/README.md

 - Monitor API usage for unexpected activity

 **Cost Considerations:**
-- OpenAI integration incurs API costs based on usage
+- LLM integration incurs API costs based on usage
+- OCR processing (scanned PDFs) uses more tokens than standard text extraction
-- Image processing typically uses more tokens than text
+- Image processing typically uses more tokens than text-only operations
 - Consider using `gpt-4o-mini` for cost-effective processing
+- OCR processing is limited to 5 pages per PDF to manage costs
 - Monitor your usage through the OpenAI dashboard

 ### Testing Structure